-Nutrient agar is used as a general-purpose medium for the growth of a wide variety of non-fastidious microorganisms.
+Nutrient agar media is used as a general-purpose medium to grow a wide variety of non-fastidious microorganisms.
 It consists of peptone, beef extract, and agar.
 This relatively simple formulation provides the nutrients necessary for the replication of a large number of non-fastidious microorganisms.

-Nutrient agar/broth is used for the cultivation and maintenance of non-fastidious organisms as well as enumeration of organisms in water, sewage, dairy products, feces and other materials.
+Nutrient agar/broth is used for the cultivation and maintenance of non-fastidious organisms and the enumeration of organisms in water, sewage, dairy products, feces, and other materials.

 Composition of Nutrient Agar